Lumen and Watt DROP on the roof

 Summarize

-- Lumen measures the amount of light produced by a light source
+• Lumen measures the amount of light produced by a light source

-- Watt measures the energy consumed by a light source to produce light
+• Watt measures the energy consumed by a light source to produce light

-- LED lamps are more energy efficient than traditional incandescent lamps
+• LED lamps are more energy efficient than traditional incandescent lamps

-- Luminous efficacy is how efficiently electricity is converted into light
+• Luminous efficacy is how efficiently electricity is converted into light

-- Different rooms require different amounts of lumen for lighting
+• Different rooms require different amounts of lumen for lighting

-A watt is again a unit of power consumed by a bulb to produce light.
+Lumen is a unit primarily used to measure the brightness of a light bulb.
+A larger lumen volume always indicates a larger amount of light.
+A watt is a unit of power consumed by a bulb to produce light.
 The higher the wattage of a lamp, the brighter the light it produces.
 A 12 W bulb burns much more brightly than a 6 W bulb.
+At the end of the article, we’ll also cover the term lux, which refers to the amount of light in specific areas of a space.
+Successful lighting depends on whether there is enough light in the right places to perform the desired tasks.

 What is Lumen?